holstegelab/aghub_docs/agh_installing_software.md

 8. Activate the environment: `conda activate ~/envs/myenv`

 9. Run the command `conda-unpack` to finalize the installation.
+Now activate it using 'conda activate myenv'.

 -----------------------------------------------